FoA-game/MirrorCity/EP1/items.md

 ### MC 08 - Ancient Clay Tablet
 Allegedly discovered within a Sumerian city, this ancient tablet bears a cuneiform script dating back to 4000 BC. <br>
-The script on the tablet is embryonic, believed to to document the genesis of the earliest known form of writing. <br>
+The script on the tablet is embryonic, believed to document the genesis of the earliest known form of writing. <br>
 It carries the primal cry of human civilization and now holds no utility anymore.

 ### MC 09 - Crystallized Skeleton